Consulting for Early Childhood Nonprofits

-I’ve consulted with early childhood nonprofits, educational institutions and consulting groups, including: The Bizzell Group (Maryland), Community Concepts (Maine), FRIENDS National Resource Center (North Carolina), Maryland Family Network (Maryland), the New Jersey Association for Infant Mental Health (New Jersey), Penn Foster College (Pennsylvania), STGi (Virginia), University of Florida, and ZERO TO THREE (Washington, DC).
-Content areas and projects include:
+I’ve consulted with early childhood nonprofits, educational institutions and consulting groups, including: The Bizzell Group (Maryland), the Care Center (University of Maryland), Childrens Trust of South Carolina, Community Concepts (Maine), FRIENDS National Resource Center (North Carolina), Maryland Family Network (Maryland), the New Jersey Association for Infant Mental Health (New Jersey), Penn Foster College (Pennsylvania), Project Harmony (Nebraska), STG International (Virginia), Sunbeam Family Services( (Oklahoma), and the University of Florida.
+Content areas and projects have included:

 - Reflective consultation

 - Reflective supervision

 - Understanding and preventing burnout